-Only one beneficiary can be nominated for this type of trust.
-If all the beneficiaries of the trust specified in the trust documentation are under 18 years old, the trustee can nominate themselves as the designated beneficiary if they are a natural person.
+Only one beneficiary could be nominated for this type of trust.
+If all the beneficiaries of the trust specified in the trust documentation are under 18 years old, the trustee could have nominated themselves as the designated beneficiary if they are a natural person.